Your accountant tells you what you owe.

 How you pay yourself.
 Where the cash sits.
 Who depends on the income.
 Where you want to be in five and fifteen years.

-Build the joined-up plan
+Build a comprehensive plan

 Pension, protection, tax, exit, funding — viewed as one connected system instead of five separate decisions.